This ultimate guide to collaboration in the workplace will help leaders:

 Check your (collaborative) self before you wreck yourself

-Before diving into collaboration in the workplace, consider how you can implement the strategies listed above.
+Before diving into ideas for collaboration in the workplace, consider how you can implement the strategies listed above.
 Even if your team members are the best of friends, conflict will come up.
 But anticipating it and staying flexible along the way are the keys to getting through it and coming out on top.

 Communication at work?
 It's complicated.
 In this study of knowledge workers, commissioned by Slack, we shed light on how enterprises can help employees collaborate more efficiently.Learn more